-Since 1995, scientists have discovered 400 unique species on these islands, and there is even an unknown mammal species that was photographed by one of WWF’s cameras.
+Since 1995, scientists have discovered 400 unique species on these islands, and one of WWF’s cameras even photographed an unknown mammal species there!
 WWF is working to stop illegal deforestation while providing alternate income for local people to protect the species there.

 More than 1,000 orphaned orangutans are living in rescue and rehabilitation centers because their homes are being completely destroyed.
 SOCP is currently rehabilitating orangutans, flying drones to monitor habitats, and building an Orangutan Haven for orangutans who are currently quarantined.

 With donations matched 1:1, every $3.41 donated to the Rainforest Trust saves one acre of rainforest.
 Since the equivalent of five football fields is cleared every minute in Sumatra, these donations are essential for conserving the plants, animals, and way of life for the people living on the island.

 It’s no secret that we love and support moms around the globe.
 One of the mothers who inspires us most is Robin Lim with Bumi Sehat in Bali, Indonesia.
 Robin is a midwife, humanitarian, and CNN Hero of the Year.
 Her birthing and educational clinics in Indonesia empower all women by providing access to clean health centers.